 - E. Charter School Application Review Committee: The Charter School Application Review Committee reporting to the Superintendent of Schools shall review all charter school applications.
 The Superintendent shall make recommendations to the School Board.
-The School Board must by a majority vote approve or deny all applications no later than sixty (60) days after the completed application is received. - F. Selection Criteria: The School Board shall consider the criteria set forth in the charter school law codified in Florida Statutes 1002.33, to evaluate applications for charter school approval: - G. Review Committee: - 1.
-Members of the Charter School Application Review Committee: The Charter School Application Review Committee shall be comprised of the following persons: - a.
+The School Board must by a majority vote approve or deny all applications no later than sixty (60) days after the completed application is received. - F. Selection Criteria: The School Board shall consider the criteria set forth in the charter school law codified in Florida Statutes 1002.33, to evaluate applications for charter school approval:

+G. Review Committee:

+- Members of the Charter School Application Review Committee: The Charter School Application Review Committee shall be comprised of the following persons: - a.
 Superintendent, or designee; - b.
 Deputy Superintendent, or designee; - c.
-School Board General Counsel, or designee; - d.
+School Board General Counsel, or designee: - d.
 Assistant Superintendent for Human Resource Services; or designee; - e.
 Assistant Superintendent of Support Services, or designee; - f.
 Assistant Superintendent for Instruction, or designee; - g.
 Assistant Superintendent for Business Affairs or designee; - h.
-Chief Information Officer or designee; - i.
-Director for School Improvement/Professional Development and Assessment - j.
+Chief Information Officer or designee; - Director for School Improvement/Professional Development and Assessment - j.
 Director of Elementary Education or designee; or - k.
 Director of Secondary Education or designee; - I. Director of Code Enforcement or designee; - m.
 Director of Transportation or designee; - n.
 Director of Food Service or designee; - o.
-A community member to be appointed by the School Board.
+A community member to be appointed by the School Board - 2.
+Review of Charter School Applications by the Charter School Application Review Committee: